 What is an Excel Slicer?

 This feature is similar to what you might encounter with an online movie guide.
-For example, your content provider might have buttons that filter for mystery, comedy, romance or a host of other genres.
-Slicers work in a similar way and users can choose multiple options to easily filter data on an Excel table or pivot table.
+For example, your content provider might have buttons that filter for mystery, comedy, romance, or other genres.
+Slicers work similarly; users can easily choose multiple options to filter data on an Excel or pivot table.

 Differences Between Slicers & AutoFilter